usnistgov/800-63-3/sp800-63b/sec10_usability.md

 Positive user authentication experiences are integral to the success of an organization achieving desired business outcomes.
 Therefore, they should strive to consider authenticators from the users' perspective.
 The overarching authentication usability goal is to minimize user burden and authentication friction (e.g., the number of times a user has to authenticate, the steps involved, and the amount of information he or she has to track).
 Single sign-on exemplifies one such minimization strategy.

-Usability considerations that are applicable to most authenticators are described below.
-Subsequent sections describe usability considerations that are specific to a particular authenticator.
+Usability considerations applicable to most authenticators are described below.
+Subsequent sections describe usability considerations specific to a particular authenticator.

 Usability considerations for typical usage of all authenticators include:

 * Provide information on the use and maintenance of the authenticator, e.g., what to do if the authenticator is lost or stolen, and instructions for use — especially if there are different requirements for first-time use or initialization.

-* Availability of the authenticator should also be considered as users will need to remember to have their authenticator readily available.
+* Authenticator availability should also be considered as users will need to remember to have their authenticator readily available.
 Consider the need for alternate authentication options to protect against loss, damage, or other negative impacts to the original authenticator.

-* Whenever possible based on AAL requirements, users should be provided with alternate authentication options.
+* Whenever possible, based on AAL requirements, users should be provided with alternate authentication options.
 This allows users to choose an authenticator based on their context, goals, and tasks (e.g., the frequency and immediacy of the task).
 Alternate authentication options also help address availability issues that may occur with a particular authenticator.

 * Characteristics of user-facing text:
   * Write user-facing text (e.g., instructions, prompts, notifications, error messages) in plain language for the intended audience.
 Avoid technical jargon and, typically, write for a 6th to 8th grade literacy level.
   * Consider the legibility of user-facing and user-entered text, including font style, size, color, and contrast with surrounding background.
 Illegible text contributes to user entry errors.
 To enhance legibility, consider the use of:
-    * High contrast, the highest contrast is black on white.
+    * High contrast.
+The highest contrast is black on white.
     * Sans serif fonts for electronic displays.
 Serif fonts for printed materials.
     * Fonts that clearly distinguish between easily confusable characters (e.g., the capital letter "O" and the number "0").
     * A minimum font size of 12 points as long as the text fits for display on the device.

 * User experience during authenticator entry:
   * Offer the option to display text during entry, as masked text entry is error-prone.
 Once a given character is displayed long enough for the user to see, it can be hidden.
 Consider the device when determining masking delay time, as it takes longer to enter memorized secrets on mobile devices (e.g., tablets and smartphones) than on traditional desktop computers.
-Ensure that masking delay durations are consistent with user needs.
+Ensure masking delay durations are consistent with user needs.
-  * Ensure that the time allowed for text entry is adequate (i.e., the entry screen does not time out prematurely).
-Ensure that allowed text entry times are consistent with user needs.
+  * Ensure the time allowed for text entry is adequate (i.e., the entry screen does not time out prematurely).
+Ensure allowed text entry times are consistent with user needs.
   * Provide clear, meaningful and actionable feedback on entry errors to reduce user confusion and frustration.
 Significant usability implications arise when users do not know they have entered text incorrectly.
   * Allow at least 10 entry attempts for authenticators requiring the entry of the authenticator output by the user.
 The longer and more complex the entry text, the greater the likelihood of user entry errors.
   * Provide clear, meaningful feedback on the number of remaining allowed attempts.
 For rate limiting (i.e., throttling), inform users how long they have to wait until the next attempt to reduce confusion and frustration.